 Mount Laws Exploration

 RC drilling at Mount Laws targeted untested gold mineralisation downdip of intercepts encountered in historical RAB and RC drilling.
 The RC drilling also tested below old gold workings and anomalous gold zones along the 1.5-kilometre Mount Laws gold trend where a number of high-grade gold results including rock chips assaying up to 28.6 grams per tonne gold were collected in early 2018 during surface sampling and mapping work.

 The November 2018 Mt.
 Laws RC drilling program comprised 16 drill holes for 1,320 metres.
 Drilling was completed on 13 drill traverses that were spaced between 80 to 360m apart.
 Holes ranged in depths from 51 to 117m.
-Collar locations are shown in Figure x.
+Collar locations are shown below.
 Significant intercepts include:

 - 4m @ 3.48 g/t Au from 75m (in hole WRC1816)